-- the demand for leased containers; - lease rates; - our ability to lease our new containers shortly after we purchase them; - prices of new containers and the impact of changing prices on the residual value of our owned containers; - · remarketing risk; - · further consolidation of container manufacturers and/or decreased access to new containers; and - terrorist attacks, the threat of such attacks or the outbreak of war and hostilities.
+- the demand for leased containers; - · lease rates: - our ability to lease our new containers shortly after we purchase them; - prices of new containers and the impact of changing prices on the residual value of our owned containers: - · remarketing risk; - further consolidation of container manufacturers and/or decreased access to new containers; and - global and macroeconomic factors that affect trade generally, such as recessions, terrorist attacks, pandemics or the outbreak of war and hostilities.

-For further details of these and other factors which may affect our business and results of operations, see Item 3, "Key Information-Risk Factors."
+For further details of these and other factors which may affect our business and results of operations, see Item 3, "Key Information- Risk Factors."

-2011 Outlook
+2012 Outlook